Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Endpoint

-It also has a protocol_version parameter, in theory to allow new versions of the API to be written, but in practice that has never happened, and the value is always 1.
+The legacy API also has a protocol_version parameter, in theory allowing new versions of the API to be defined.
+In practice this has never happened, and the value is always 1.

 Encoding

 The data to be submitted is submitted as a POST request with the content type of multipart/form-data.
-This is due to the historical nature, that this API was not actually designed as an API, but rather was a form on the initial PyPI implementation, then client code was written to programmatically submit that form.
+This reflects the legacy API’s historical nature, which was originally designed not as an API, but rather as a web form on the initial PyPI implementation, with client code written to programmatically submit that form.

 Content

-Roughly speaking, the metadata contained within the package is submitted as parts where the content-disposition is form-data, and the name is the name of the field.
-The names of these various pieces of metadata are not documented, and they sometimes, but not always match the names used in the METADATA files.
-The casing rarely matches though, but overall the METADATA to form-data conversion is extremely inconsistent.
+Roughly speaking, the metadata contained within the package is submitted as parts where the content disposition is form-data, and the metadata key is the name of the field.
+The names of these various pieces of metadata are not documented, and they sometimes, but not always match the names used in the METADATA files for package artifacts.
+The case rarely matches, and the form-data to METADATA conversion is inconsistent.

-The file itself is then sent as a application/octet-stream part with the name of content, and if there is a PGP signature attached, then it will be included as a application/octet-stream part with the name of gpg_signature.
+The upload artifact file itself is sent as a application/octet-stream part with the name of content, and if there is a PGP signature attached, then it will be included as a application/octet-stream part with the name of gpg_signature.

 This PEP traces the root cause of most of the issues with the existing API to be roughly two things: